Getting Started

 FALSE

-Whether to enable moisture
+Whether to enable particles

 TRUE / FALSE